slsu0424/slsu0424.github.io/_posts/2023-11-02-interact-with-mimic-iii-database-without-writing-sql.md

 All resources can be found [here](https://github.com/slsu0424/langchain-sql-public).

-## Load data into Azure SQL DB
+## Load data into Azure SQL Database
 <a href="https://www.nature.com/articles/sdata201635" target="_blank">MIMIC-III</a> is a publicly available dataset comprising of de-identified data for > 40,000 critical care patients who stayed at the Beth Israel Deaconess Medical Center between 2001 and 2012

-Download the MIMIC-III <a href="https://physionet.org/content/mimiciii-demo/1.4/" target="_blank">files</a>, and load the [ADMISSIONS]() table into Azure SQL DB.
+Download the MIMIC-III <a href="https://physionet.org/content/mimiciii-demo/1.4/" target="_blank">files</a>, and load the [ADMISSIONS]() table into Azure SQL Database.

-## Connect to Azure SQL DB
+## Connect to Azure SQL Database
-Next, we connect python to Azure SQL DB.
+Next, we connect python to Azure SQL Database.
 This [tutorial](https://learn.microsoft.com/en-us/azure/azure-sql/database/connect-query-python?view=azuresql) provides more details on the setup.
 As there are known issues with the ODBC Driver on MacOS, be sure to follow this [guide](https://learn.microsoft.com/en-us/sql/connect/odbc/linux-mac/known-issues-in-this-version-of-the-driver?view=sql-server-ver16) if errors are encountered.

 In my own experience, I had to make the following changes via Terminal: